benlevycmp/surround-it/README.md

     - `{ }` (curly braces)
 - **Extensible**: You can customize the wrapping characters due to your liking.
 - **Lightweight** and **minimal permissions**.
+- **Configurable**: Enable or disable all inserting or wrapping behavior.

 ---